 - Physiotherapists can help with any balance or musculoskeletal problems.

 - Clinical Nurse Specialists can provide emotional and practical support, relating to Disability Allowance and other benefits.
 They can also make referrals to psychological support services if you need them.

 Counselling and support groups can be helpful, both for you and your family.

 Huntington's disease is caused by a faulty gene that runs in families.
-The fault in this gene is that it is longer in people with Huntington’s disease,than in people without the disease, which is what makes it faulty.
+The fault in this gene is that it is longer in people with Huntington’s disease,than in people without the disease.
 The longer the faulty gene, the more chance you have of developing the disease and passing it on to your children.
 Also, the longer your faulty gene, the earlier your symptoms may start.
 The gene produces a protein called Huntingtin.
 Scientists are still researching how this faulty gene causes the disease.

 If you have one parent with Huntington's disease, you have a one in two chance of inheriting the faulty gene.
 The risk is one in two for every child who has one parent with Huntington’s disease.

 Having a baby

 If you know that you or your partner are at risk of Huntington's disease and don’t want to know if you actually carry the gene, you can choose to have a procedure called pre-implantation genetic diagnosis (PGD).
 You will be offered PGD as part of in vitro fertilisation (IVF) which in this case is used even if you don’t have fertility problems.
 Your embryos are tested for the Huntington's disease gene and only those that don't carry the faulty gene are placed in your womb.
 Your baby will not then be at risk of having Huntington’s disease.
 You’ll be offered counselling to help you through the procedure.